 Army Band Officers are Active Duty Soldiers that rotate through a variety of positions throughout their careers.
 They may serve at the following locations:

-In addition, Army Music Officers may serve in administrative positions such as the U.S. Army Forces Command Staff Band Office (Fort Bragg, NC).
-Also, they may deploy as a commander or executive officer of a band, or as a Bands Liaison Officer.
+In addition, Army Music Officers may serve in administrative positions such as the U.S. Army Forces Command Staff Band Office (Fort Bragg, NC) or the Department of the Army Staff Bands Office (Fort McNair, Washington, D.C.).
+Also, they may deploy as a commander or executive officer of a band.

 Helpful attributes include: